Fresh Bones: Plot

 In Folkstone, North Carolina, Jack McAlpin, an agitated Marine Corps private, drives his car into a tree after several hallucinatory episodes and is apparently killed.
 On the tree is a veve, a drawn voodoo religious symbol.

 McAlpin is the second purported suicide among troops stationed at an INS compound processing refugees from Haiti.
 Fox Mulder and Dana Scully visit the compound to investigate McAlpin's death.
 There, a young boy named Chester Bonaparte sells a good luck charm to Mulder.
-After meeting with Colonel Wharton, head of the compound, Mulder meets with an imprisoned refugee, Pierre Bauvais, and an associate of McAlpin's, Harry Dunham.
+After meeting with Colonel Wharton, the head of the compound, Mulder interviews an imprisoned refugee, Pierre Bauvais, and an associate of McAlpin's, Harry Dunham.
 When Scully attempts to perform an autopsy on McAlpin's body, she finds a dog carcass in its place at the morgue.

 While driving down the road, Mulder and Scully discover a still-living McAlpin, who doesn't remember what has happened to him.
 Tetrodotoxin, a chemical Mulder believes is part of Haitian zombification rituals, is found in McAlpin's blood.
 The agents go to the local graveyard to investigate the corpse of the other dead soldier, but find the grave robbed.
 They also find Chester, who collects frogs at the cemetery and sells them to Bauvais.
 Dunham approaches Mulder, telling him that Wharton has begun abusing the refugees as a means of retaliation against Bauvais; Wharton denies the accusations, but later has Bauvais beaten to death.

 Scully cuts her hand on the thorn of a twig left in her car.
-When she drives off, a veve is seen on the ground under her car.
+When she drives off, a veve is seen on the ground under the car.
 Mulder has a meeting with X, who tells him that he and Scully will soon be called back to Washington and that the camp will be restricted to military personnel only.
 Mulder believes Wharton is persecuting the refugees after the suicide of some of his men during a previous trip to Haiti.
 Scully finds Dunham dead in a bathtub, and Mulder catches McAlpin with a knife nearby.
-Although he has no recollection of the event, McAlpin confesses to be the murder under the influence of Wharton, who tells the agents that Bauvais committed suicide and that their investigation is over.
+Although he has no recollection of the event, McAlpin confesses to be the murderer under the influence of Wharton, who tells the agents that Bauvais committed suicide and that their investigation is over.